luapower/glue/glue.md

 ### `glue.keys(t[,sorted|cmp]) -> dt`

-Make a list of all the keys of `t`, optionally sorted.
+Make an array of all the keys of `t`, optionally sorted.
 The second arg can be `true`, `'asc'`, `'desc'` or a comparison function.

 #### Examples

-An API expects a list of things but you have them as keys in a table because you are indexing something on them.
+An API expects an array of things but you have them as keys in a table because you are indexing something on them.

-For instance, you have a table of the form `{socket = thread}` but `socket.select` wants a list of sockets.
+For instance, you have a table of the form `{socket = thread}` but `socket.select` wants an array of sockets.

 ------------------------------------------------------------------------------